crimsonflash27/easy_label/README.md

 6. To assign class label to object, after selection, click the *Confirm Selection* button and this will open a dialog box, where you will give an integer value to be assigned to the object.

 7. To save the created mask, the *Save Mask* button will be clicked and the mask will be saved accordingly in png format.

+**DISCLAIMERS:**

+1. The mask will be saved as mask.png in the same folder as main.py

+2. *Zoom in* and *Zoom out* to be used before objects are selected